Hepatoblastoma is a solid tumour cancer that develops in the soft tissue of the liver and accounts for almost half of liver cancers in children.

 - Liver Function Tests: This is a procedure where a blood sample is taken and checked to measure the amount of certain substances released by the liver into the bloodstream.

-- A Biopsy: Is only required if there is any doubt about the diagnosis of hepatoblastoma.
+- A Biopsy: Doctors perform a biopsy only if there is any doubt about the diagnosis of hepatoblastoma.

-Treatment for hepatoblastoma will depend on the staging.
+Treatment for hepatoblastoma will depend on the staging of the tumour.

 Treatment options consist of:

-- Chemotherapy: The use of a combination of anti-cancer drugs to destroy or shrink cancer cells is the preferred treatment, and will be the first treatment given.
+- Chemotherapy: The use of a combination of anti-cancer drugs to destroy cancer cells is the preferred treatment, and will be the first treatment given.

 Awareness Ribbon Colour